survivejs/react-book/manuscript/12_authoring_libraries.md

 As of npm 2.7.0 it is possible to create [scoped packages](https://docs.npmjs.com/getting-started/scoped-packages).
 They follow format `@username/project-name`.
 Simply follow that when naming your project.

-### Dealing with Preprocessing
+### Dealing with npm Distribution Files

-Normally packages are consumed through npm.
-There are times when it can be handy to consume them through Git (`"depName": "<github user>/<project>#<reference>"`).
+It's a good practice not to include npm specific distribution files to the version control.
+Normally you `.gitignore` them.
+The files will be included to the version uploaded to npm, though.
+The benefit of doing this is that it keeps your version history neat.

+This approach becomes problematic when you want to consume your package through Git instead of npm using `"depName": "<github user>/<project>#<reference>"`.
 This is true especially if you are experimenting with something, or need to patch things to work for now.
-If a package relies on preprocessing, making it consumable takes some extra effort.

 One way to solve this is to set up a `postinstall` script that will generate a local npm version of your library in case it doesn't exist.
 This can be achieved through a `postinstall` script like this: